bqpro1/alpaca-koza/README.md

 ### 2. Translation

 I used `translation_instructions.ipynb` for auto-translation instructions from `data/alpaca_data.json` to `data/alpaca_data_pl_verified.json`.
 Translation is far from perfect, might be improved.
 Translation took 12h.
+You can also find translated data on [huggingface🤗](https://huggingface.co/datasets/Lbuk/alpaca_data_pl.json)

 ### 3. Training